peterosterlund2/texel/readme.txt

 The following options can be enabled to activate CPU, OS and compiler specific features.
 Not all options are available for all operating systems and compilers:

+USE_SSSE3

+  Use SSSE3 instructions to speed up neural network evaluation.

 USE_AVX2

   Use AVX2 instructions to speed up neural network evaluation.